-We have audited the accompanying statement of financial position of Family Promise of Spokane, Inc. (a nonprofit organization) as of June 30, 2021, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Family Promise of Spokane, Inc. (a nonprofit organization), which are comprised of the statements of financial position as of June 30, 2022 and 2021, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.